fklein82/spring-sensors/catalog/systems/docs/index.md

 # Emoji World

-The Emoji World is currently composed of the Inclusion Service and the PostgreSQL database.
+The Spring Sensors is currently composed of the Sensors Service and the PostgreSQL database.